jaanit/Problem-solving/README.md

-Solution of all the problem solving section of HackerRank using Pyhton
+my Solution of the problem solving section of HackerRank using Pyhton